-Asia's hunger for outbound mergers and acquisitions (M&A) is hitting new highs in 2016, surpassing the record level set in 2015 in only the first eight months of this year, with the continent's powerhouse China driving the expansion.
+Asia's hunger for outbound mergers and acquisitions hit new highs in 2016, with China driving the expansion.
+What have been the main trends?

 However, Asia has bucked this trend with China leading an overseas M&A drive as softening domestic investment returns drive investors to search further afield for high-yielding assets.